 1x USB B port, external

 Some of the component parts could just be partially disassembled and then attached to the case.
 The USB hub, and the UC-16 controller, that’s all I had to do.
-The rest was more work.
+The rest were more work.

-The XBox controller really is a USB device with a strange connector.
-To use it on the Mac, all you have to do is cut off the original connector, and then wire up a USB connector instead.
+XBox controllers are really USB devices with strange connectors.
+To use them on the Mac, all you have to do is cut off the original connector and wire up a USB connector.
 With the Mac, you also need drivers.
 I’m currently using Carvware GamePad Companion for most programs, but I think with Max/MSP I can support it without the driver.

 The most important modification you can do with a game controller when using it for musical purposes is to remove the springs from the joystick mechanism.
 Joysticks are normally designed to spring back to center so that you will be able to more easily find the controls in hand while looking at a screen playing a game.
 Once you remove the springs, the stick part of the control will stay where you leave them instead of jumping back to the center.
-This allows you to use that stick as an X and a Y setting that won’t jump back to the middle.
+This allows you to use that stick as an X and a Y setting that won’t move once you let go.
 Very useful for audio filters, color filters, and the intensity of various audio and video effect plugins.
-I lucked out and found a couple joysticks that came from an old BBC Microcomputer (yes, that BBC).
+I lucked out and found joysticks that came from an old BBC Microcomputer.